idibidiart/graffalo/README.md

-## Pure UI with GraphQL and Entity-Mapped Microservices API
+## Pure UI with GraphQL and Entity-Mapped Microservices

 ### From Anti-Patterns To Effective Patterns